jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

   (e) prescribing a class or classes of secondhand dealers who are not engaged in business as secondhand dealers for the purposes of this Act:
   (f) prescribing the matters for which fees are payable under this Act and the amount of those fees:
   (fa) providing for the exemption from fees, in whole or in part:
-  (g) prescribing the size or form of the photograph that is required to accompany an application, and prescribing the manner in which it is to be authenticated:
+  (g) prescribing the size or form of the photograph that is required to accompany an application:
   (h) prescribing alternative places in which, or arrangements under which, employee records, dealers records, pawnbrokers records, promoters records, and Internet auction providers records may be kept:
   (i) prescribing, with respect to dealers records, pawnbrokers records, promoters records, and Internet auction providers records (or any of those records), any or all of the following:
     (i) the form in which the records must be kept: